Learn how to build an atmospheric water generator for home use as a sustainable solution to water scarcity and high water prices.

 Operation:

-• The fan circulates air inside the chamber, causing it to come into contact with the cooled heat exchanger.
+- The fan circulates air inside the chamber, causing it to contact the cooled heat exchanger.

-• As the air cools, water vapor in the air condenses on the condensation surface.
+- As the air cools, water vapor condenses on the condensation surface.

 Maintenance: